Dejan Bodiroga: Personal life

-The son of Vaso and Milka Bodiroga, Dejan is a devout Orthodox Christian.
+The son of Vaso and Milka Bodiroga, Dejan is a devout Serbian Orthodox Christian.
 His father hails from the village of Bodiroge near Trebinje and was among the wave of migrants from Herzegovina that moved northwards following the devastations of World War II.
 On 13 July 2003 Bodiroga married his long-time fiancée Ivana Medić; the couple's first child was born in 2004.

-Bodiroga is a relative of Croatian basketball player Dražen Petrović.
-Bodiroga's paternal grandmother and Petrović's paternal grandfather are brother and sister, making Bodiroga and Petrović second cousins.
+Bodiroga is a relative of Croatian basketball players Dražen Petrović and Aleksandar Petrović.
+Bodiroga's paternal grandmother and their paternal grandfather were brother and sister, making Bodiroga and the Petrović brothers second cousins.
 Although he never played for the club, Bodiroga is a declared fan of Partizan and is often seen at their games.
 Bodiroga is one of the founding members of the Group Seven Children's Foundation.

 Bodiroga is one of a small number of players that have won the EuroLeague championship with clubs from two different countries, and he is also one of the few players to win each of the top three most important European national domestic leagues historically, the Italian League, the Greek League, and the Spanish League.
 During his playing career, Bodiroga had several nicknames – Bodi Bond, "White Magic", Mr. MVP, and God.

 In Serbia, he is admired for his unassuming and quiet way of going about matters.
 Bodiroga is also highly regarded by fans of the Greek club Panathinaikos, due to the high level of passion that he displayed in the games he played in against the club's arch-rivals, Olympiacos.